-But with some clever innovations and technology, fashion could be the answer to cleaning up some of these nets and saving the lives of our beautiful marine life.
+But with some ingenious technological advancements, fashion might be the solution to removing some of these nets and preserving the lives of our stunning aquatic species.

-Econyl is an environmentally friendly recycled nylon 6 fibre that is good to the environment and is made only from recycled raw materials such as fabric scraps, carpet flooring, fishing nets, industrial plastic, ocean, and landfill waste.
+Econyl is a recycled nylon 6 fibre that is good to the environment and is made only from recycled raw materials such fabric scraps, carpeting, fishing nets, industrial plastic, debris from the ocean, and landfill waste.

-Many textiles used in the fashion industry aren't eco-friendly or sustainable.
+Numerous textiles used in the fashion industry aren't sustainable or good to the environment.

-Only a very small fraction of the resources used by the global textile and apparel industry are renewable.
+Renewable resources make up a very small portion of the total resources used by the worldwide textile and clothing industry.

 What Is Econyl?

-Econyl fabric is a recycled nylon 6 fabric made of post-industrial plastic waste, old rugs, carpets, textile waste, used garments, fishing nets, and reclaimed marine debris.
+Econyl fabric is a recycled nylon 6 fabric created from fishing nets, fishing line, old rugs, carpets, textile waste, and salvaged marine debris.

-Econyl regenerated nylon fiber is high-quality, as strong, durable, and flexible as the raw material from oil.
+High-quality Econyl regenerated nylon fibre is just as robust, long-lasting, and flexible as oil-based raw material.

-It's used especially for tights and stockings but also commonly found in tents, ropes, tires, seat belts, sleeping bags, curtains, tennis rackets, and more.
+It is particularly used for stockings and tights, but is also frequently found in tennis rackets, tents, ropes, tyres, seat belts, sleeping bags, and other items.

 To make fleece, circular knits, coats, sweaters, sportswear, swimwear, hosiery, shoes, loungewear, lingerie, and accessories, regenerated nylon fibres are woven into fabrics.

-Traditional production methods for nylon are not eco-friendly, they require huge amounts of water and produce a hefty amount of nitrous oxide, which is 10 times more potent than carbon dioxide.
+Traditional nylon production techniques are not environmentally friendly since they use a lot of water and generate a lot of nitrous oxide, a powerful glasshouse gas that is 10 times more potent than carbon dioxide.

-What’s more, nylon is not biodegradable, and it is estimated that up to 40% of man made plastic waste in the oceans is nylon.
+Furthermore, nylon is not biodegradable, and up to 40% of the waste created of man-made materials in the oceans is thought to be nylon.

 Is ECONYL really sustainable?

-ECONYL® is a regenerated nylon produced by Aquafil. ...
-All of these waste products are collected, cleaned, shredded, and then depolymerised to extract nylon which is then polymerised and turned into nylon yarn in the same way that virgin nylon yarn is made - but without crude oil.
+Aquafil creates the recycled nylon known as ECONYL®.
+All of these waste materials are gathered, cleaned, shredded, and depolymerized to extract nylon, which is then polymerised and transformed into nylon yarn in a manner similar to that used to create virgin nylon yarn, but without the need of crude oil.

 How is ECONYL made?